FAQs for Students

 There are several ways to find information about artists and works of art, and to do general art research.
 Make an appointment with the Hirsch Library, and a helpful research librarian can help you find everything you need among the thousands of resources available.
 You may also browse the online catalog, as well as access information about the MFAH Archives, which keeps records including correspondence, photographs, architectural drawings, newspaper clippings, and audio recordings.

-The Museum also offers a wide array of resources to help you in the Kinder Foundation Education Center, which is in the lower level of the Caroline Wiess Law Building.
+The Museum also offers a wide array of resources to help you in the Kinder Foundation Education Center.
 You may also explore its online resources.

 Research opportunities are available in many different locations at the Museum.